 - (Quran 5, 46)

 Muslims believe that Jesus was sentenced to death, and people thought that he got executed on the cross.
 The Holy Quran rejects this idea and claims that it is a false one.
-Jesus never died on the cross, nor he ever died for anyone’s sins.
+Jesus never died on the cross, nor did he ever die for anyone’s sins.

 The Ascension of Prophet Jesus into the Heavens